skx/evalfilter/BYTECODE.md

      func foo( args []object.Object ) object.Object { .. }

 i.e. All functions take an array of objects, and return a single object.
 The objects allow recieving or returning arrays, strings, numbers, booleans, and errors.

+**NOTE**:  In addition to these functions, implemented in golang, a user can define their own functions within the language itself.
+On the calling-side there is no difference between a built-in function, and a user-defined function.
+However built-in functions always take precedence, if the user were to define a function named `printf` it would never be invoked, the built-in function with that name would be invoked instead.

 We've already seen how constants can be loaded from the constant area onto the stack, and that along with the `OpCall` instruction is all we need to support calling functions.